BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

      timelocked refund transactions in case one party disappears.
 2. Blind signing

    Bob creates a transaction `tx_B` spending O1.
-Then Bob creates an auxiliary point `T = t*G` where `t` is a Schnorr signature over `tx_B` in the following way:
+Then Bob creates adaptor point `T = t*G` where `t` is a Schnorr signature over `tx_B` in the following way: